paultheastronomer/N7/README.md

-# sky
+# N7

 [![GPL](https://img.shields.io/badge/license-GNU%20GPLv3-brightgreen.svg)](http://choosealicense.com/licenses/gpl-3.0/)

-Sky is the Norwegian word for cloud.
+N7 Alpha v0.1 is released!

-This code is currently under development and is not fit for use.
-The work based on this code will be featured in Wilson et al. (2017).
+N7 is a custom build code for modelling the NI lines found around 1160 and 1200 Angstrom in HST/COS data.
+The code is under active development and will be featured in upcoming work by Wilson et al. (2017).

 **fit.py** - Fits the nitrogen tripplet using voigt profiles and estimates column densities.

+**MCMC_XA.py** - Code specifically designed to run 24 MCMC chains simultaneously on the exoatmos super computer.

-**plots/exocomets.py** - Shows a simple plot of spectra centered around the region of the NI line.
+**params.json** - Parameter file which contains all parameters used in the modelling of the NI lines.

-**convert2owens.py** - Converts a general text file into a **owens.f** friendly format.

-**RotBroad.py** - Applies rotational broadening to a given spectrum using the formulae given in Gray’s “The Observation and Analysis of Stellar Photospheres”.
-It allows for limb darkening parameterized by the linear limb-darkening law.
-The code has been adapted from [pyatronomy](http://pyastronomy.readthedocs.io/en/latest/pyaslDoc/aslDoc/rotBroad.html).